 Using a composite video signal for your home cinema devices is usually a last resort.

 However, there may be times when this type of connection will be just what you need for a quick and easy connection.
-So what do we need to know about this connection type?

-A composite video connection looks like this.
+A composite video connection looks like this:

-It is a single female RCA jack which will be colour-coded yellow.
+RCA jack which will be color-coded yellow.

 Due to the design of this type of connection, you don't have to insert the plug a particular way round in composite video outputs and inputs.

-They will have two male RCA connectors on either end and will be colour-coded yellow.
+They will have a single male RCA connector at either end and will be color-coded yellow.

 It isn't a special type of cable purely for this type of connection, and you could use it for connecting analog audio if you wanted to.

-A composite video connection transmits a basic video signal between devices.
+A composite video connection transmits a basic analog video signal between devices.
 It sends standard-definition video only - and does not carry an audio signal.

-If you use a composite video signal for the picture, then you will need a separate connection to hear the audio.
+As mentioned above, if you use a composite video signal for the picture, then you will need a separate connection to hear the audio.

 Composite video outputs should normally be used as the last option to view images from a device.
 You should get a better image from (in order of quality):